 Here you find more about the Spanish locations of Game of Thrones from 2014:

-- Alcázar de Sevilla: Alcázar de Sevilla was the perfect spot to represent the Water Palaces of the Kingdom of Dorne.
+- Alcázar de Sevilla: Alcázar de Sevilla, in style similar to Granada’s Alhambra, was the perfect spot to represent the Water Palaces of the Kingdom of Dorne.
 During the shot of Game of Thrones, Alcázar de Sevilla was transformed into the palatial private residence of Martell in the capital, Lanza del Sol.
 The place is surrounded by green gardens, beautiful pools (“Baños de Doña María”) and owns the Grotto of the Sultans.
 It is definitely worth to visit.
+At our school in Granada we regularly visit Seville for weekend trips.

 - Plaza de toros de Osuna, Sevilla: You can see the bullring of Osuna in the fifth season, where Tyrion and Daenerys meet in the Arena of Meereen.
 Plaza de toros hosts one of the show’s biggest scenes and it is the most expensive series scene in the history of television.